grafana/agent/docs/sources/flow/tasks/migrate/from-otelcol.md

 ### Debugging

-1. If the `convert` command can't convert a OpenTelemetry Collector configuration, diagnostic information is sent to `stderr`.\
+1. If the `convert` command can't convert an OpenTelemetry Collector configuration, diagnostic information is sent to `stderr`.\
    You can bypass any non-critical issues and output the {{< param "PRODUCT_NAME" >}} configuration using a best-effort conversion by including the `--bypass-errors` flag.

     {{< admonition type="caution" >}}